-- Dutch Oven: because tomatoes are acidic, you’ll want to use non-reactive cookware for preparing tomato sauce.
+- Dutch Oven: because tomatoes are acidic, you’ll want to use non-reactive cookware.
 Enameled dutch ovens are always a great choice.
 A stainless steel stockpot is also ideal, but watch the temperature to ensure your onions don’t scald.

 - Immersion Blender: for blending the cooked sauce into a smooth, creamy finish.
 If you don’t have an immersion blender, you have two choices: (1) keep the sauce on the chunkier side (I’ve done this, and while the flavor is still outstanding, my kids don’t like the consistency) or (2) transfer the sauce to a blender and puree in batches.

-- Add the canned tomatoes, dried herbs, and salt.
-Give everything a good stir, then place the butter on top.
+- ADD TOMATOES.
+Add tomatoes and dried seasonings.
+Mix, then place the butter on top.

-- Turn off the heat and add the cream.
+- FINISH.
+Turn off the heat and add the cream.